How to Make Ceviche

 But, wait: Isn't the fish raw?
 Not exactly.
 The acid in the citrus juice works to gently "cook" the seafood, a process called denaturation.
 The acid gives the fish an opaque appearance and firm texture–just be sure not to "cook" it for too long or it will get mushy.

 The best fish for ceviche has firm, white flesh like flounder, bass, snapper and fluke.
-Regardless of which fish you choose, make sure you're using the freshest seafood available from a fishmonger that you trust.
+Regardless of which fish you choose, if you're using fresh fish, make sure it's the freshest seafood available from a fishmonger that you trust.
 Tell them you're making ceviche, and ask which type of fish they would recommend using.
 Remember: They're the experts!

 How to Make Ceviche